MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Pipeline

-\Cref{eq:collocation}, however, is a simplified approximation of agreement in a language.
-For instance, French subject-participle agreement depends on the auxiliary: participles inflect for \textsc{number} and \textsc{gender} with an \textit{être} auxiliary, but not with an \textit{avoir} auxiliary (\textit{elles sont monté\textbf{es}} vs. \textit{elles ont monté}).
+Agreement can depend on various extra factors, such as word order.
+For example, person agreement in Dutch depends on this: second person singular verbs in VS order lose their second person ending and coincide with first person (\textit{jij doe\textbf{t}} vs. \textit{doe jij}).
+A different example is French, for which subject-participle agreement depends on the auxiliary: participles inflect for \textsc{number} and \textsc{gender} with an \textit{être} auxiliary, but not with an \textit{avoir} auxiliary (\textit{elles sont monté\textbf{es}} vs. \textit{elles ont monté}).
 Arabic has flexible subject-verb order and does not inflect for plural in VS order, but only has agreement in SV order for human subjects.
-Person agreement in Dutch also depends on word order: second person singular verbs in VS order lose their second person ending and coincide with first person (\textit{jij doet} vs. \textit{doe jij}).
-In our pipeline we therefore condition Equation~\ref{eq:collocation} on a binary word order feature, but leave a more fine-grained exploration of agreement conditions open for future work.
+In our pipeline we therefore condition Equation~\ref{eq:collocation} on a binary word order feature, but leave a more fine-grained exploration of agreement conditions open for future work, for instance by extending the data-driven agreement extraction approach of \citet{chaudhary-etal-2020-automatic} with word order and lexical features.

+\paragraph{Agreement Conditions} We compute agreement probabilities for each language, verb type (finite main verb, finite auxiliary or participle), feature value, and word order.
+We refer to this configuration as an \textbf{agreement condition}.
+Probabilities for each agreement condition are computed by counting feature co-occurrences based on the morphological annotations in the UD tree, using the dependency relations we extract from UD (\S\ref{sec:filters}).
+In case a feature is not annotated, we look it up in UniMorph and, if present, take the value from there.
+We only count co-occurrences for cases where a feature is defined for both the subject and the verb (e.g. \textsc{number} is not specified for past tense verbs in English).
+Based on the co-occurrence counts of the feature values, we then compute the conditional probability distribution of Equation~\ref{eq:collocation}.

+Note that it is possible this way for a language to have strict agreement in only one direction.
+We show an example in Table~\ref{tab:agr_example}, providing subject-verb number agreement probabilities for two languages: Dutch, which has strict number agreement for all conditions, and Turkish, where plurality is optionally marked on the verb, but singular verbs are commonly used for both singular and plural subjects.
+Dutch number agreement is marked as significant for both singular and plural, whereas Turkish agreement only demonstrates agreement for singular items.